 - other physical illness or disease

-The AOA recommends that children who wear eyeglasses or contact lenses should have their eyes examined at least every 12 months or according to their eye doctor’s instructions.
-Consult with our Las Vegas eye doctors for personalized recommendations about when your child needs an eye exam.
+The AOA recommends that children wearing eyeglasses or contact lenses have their eyes examined at least every 12 months or according to their eye doctor's instructions.
+Consult with our Las Vegas optometric team for personalized recommendations to correct vision issues and help a child succeed.

 Our eye doctor in Las Vegas, Nevada, will check your vision thoroughly to provide you with an accurate prescription.
 If you wear eyeglasses or contact lenses, your visual acuity will be assessed both with and without your corrective lenses.